InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 #### Final Words
 For this project, I created two models ([V1](Inhye_Cluster_Submission_v1.ipynb) and [Final](Cluster_Submission_Final.ipynb)), and each model presented at least a couple of quite interesting clusters to me.
 I thought that by using multiple models, I could find different groups that could be meaningful as curated artworks.

-Clustering is a way to find a pattern amongst a group of things.
-However, humans are great pattern-recognizers and decision makers.
-In that sense, ML clustering can be an additional aid for us to discover tendencies within the artwork.
-The final “curatorial” decision will always have to be made by humans.
+Clustering is a way to find underlying patterns amongst a group of things.
+Humans are great pattern-recognizers and decision makers by nature.
+In that sense, ML clustering can be an additional aid to discover tendencies within the arts, when the final “curatorial” decision can be made by humans.
 (I hope)

 -------